Craig Robinson (actor)

+Craig Phillip Robinson (born October 25, 1971) is an American actor, comedian, and musician.
+The accolades he has received include nominations for five Screen Actors Guild Awards, an Independent Spirit Award, and a Daytime Emmy Award.

-Craig Phillip Robinson (born October 25, 1971) is an American actor and comedian.
-He is best known for portraying Darryl Philbin on The Office (2005–2013).
-He also portrayed LeVar "Freight Train" Brown on The Cleveland Show (2009–2013), and Doug "the Pontiac Bandit" Judy on Brooklyn Nine-Nine (2013–2021).
+Robinson is best known for portraying Darryl Philbin on The Office (2005–2013).
+He also portrayed Ray Heyworth on Mr. Robot (2016), LeVar "Freight Train" Brown on The Cleveland Show (2009–2013), and Doug "the Pontiac Bandit" Judy on Brooklyn Nine-Nine (2013–2021).
 He also frequently collaborates with Seth Rogen, including the films Pineapple Express (2008), Zack and Miri Make a Porno (2008), This Is the End (2013), and Sausage Party (2016).
-Robinson has appeared in numerous other television shows and films, including Hot Tub Time Machine (2010), Get on Up (2014), An Evening with Beverly Luff Linn (2018), and Dolemite Is My Name (2019), as well as voicing characters in films such as Shrek Forever After (2010) and The Bad Guys (2022), as well as others.
+Robinson has appeared in numerous other television shows and films, including Hot Tub Time Machine (2010), Get On Up (2014), An Evening with Beverly Luff Linn (2018), and Dolemite Is My Name (2019), as well as voicing characters in films such as Shrek Forever After (2010), The Bad Guys (2022), and its sequel (2025).
 He was nominated for the Independent Spirit Award for Best Supporting Male for his performance in the film Morris from America.

 From 2020 to 2021, Robinson hosted the reality dancing show The Masked Dancer.
 He also has appeared in commercials for Pizza Hut, Dietz & Watson, Walmart, Dodge Motors, and Gain detergent.
-Since 2022, Robinson stars and executive produces the Peacock series Killing It.
+Since 2022, Robinson stars in and executive produces the Peacock series Killing It.

 Early life

 Robinson was born on October 25, 1971, in Chicago, Illinois, to a music teacher mother and an attorney father.
 He was raised on the South Side of Chicago, and was brought up Methodist.
 He attended Whitney M. Young Magnet High School.
-He received his undergraduate degree from Illinois State University in 1994, and his Master of Education from Saint Xavier University.
-He was a music teacher at Horace Mann Elementary School in Chicago, and Benjamin Franklin Elementary School in Hammond, Indiana and East Chicago Central High School in East Chicago, Indiana.
+He received his Bachelor of Music degree from Illinois State University in 1994, and his Master of Education from Saint Xavier University.
+He was a music teacher at Horace Mann Elementary School in Chicago, and H. W. Eggers Middle School in Hammond, Indiana and East Chicago Central High School in East Chicago, Indiana.